swarpatel/Automatidata-Project/README.md

 ### **Given your efforts, what can you summarize for DeShawn and the data team?**

-*Note for Learners: Your notebook should contain data that can address Luana's requests.
-Which two variables are most helpful for building a predictive model for the client: NYC TLC?*

 After examining the dataset, it's clear that the two variables most useful for creating a predictive model for taxi ride fares are total_amount and trip_distance.
 These variables provide a comprehensive view of a taxi cab ride.

-**Congratulations!** You've completed this lab.
-However, you may not notice a green check mark next to this item on Coursera's platform.
-Please continue your progress regardless of the check mark.
-Just click on the "save" icon at the top of this notebook to ensure your work has been logged.